Ashish-Pandey62/Real-Time-2P-Racing/readme.md

 # Multiplayer Car Racing Game

-A real-time multiplayer car racing game which allows two players to compete in a race on a dynamic track, complete with lap tracking, collision detection, and realistic car physics.
+A real-time multiplayer car racing game which allows two players to compete in a race on a dynamic track, complete with lap tracking, collision detection, and car physics.

 ## Features